top of page

 In 1959 club members became interested in purchasing the Venetian Club on Venice Place in East Haven.
 In the autumn of that year, President Edward Brassil discussed such a move with real estate agents, but the project was shelved.

+Interest in the Venice Place site reawakened in 1967.
 The club submitted a preliminary bid for the property that was at first rejected; however, on August 4 of that year, President Charles O’Hagan announced that an agreement had been reached.
 The Venice Place building, constructed in the 1940’s was purchased from St. Casimir’s Men’s Club of the Lithuanian community for $41,500 and the club assumed the biggest obligation it had ever undertaken – a mortgage of $25,000 to be paid over 25 years.
 Charles O’Hagan and Kevin Glancy assumed the roles of backers for the mortgage.
 Bernie Ford became the building's first caretaker, and Frank McGreevy continued as permittee.

 In the early 1970’s an extensive expansion and renovation project was begun.
 A large lounge was constructed; two rooms with dormers were added to the second-floor apartment; and a new roof was installed.
 Although most club members contributed in some way to the expansion project the work could not have been completed without the efforts of architect Michael Gilchrist, mason Frank O’Keefe, electrician James McCabe, and the all-around skills of Mike Johnson and Bill Mulhall.
 On September 29, 1972, then-president Sean Gallagher cut the ribbon, and the club’s newly designated chaplain, Father Thomas Shanley O.P., said Mass in the expanded clubhouse.
 Father Shanley continued as chaplain until 1985 when his duties were assumed by Father Howard Nash.
 Superhuman efforts to reclaim and tame the land surrounding the club premises came to fruition in 1998 when the ribbon was cut to inaugurate a level playing field.